11 Best ERP Software of 2023 (Systems Ranked & Compared)

 Based out of South Africa, Syspro is an ERP software platform that focuses on streamlining business activities like financial, warehouse, and inventory management across the entire business supply chain and operations.

-It specializes in the manufacturing and distribution sectors and is currently used by more than 300,000 professionals worldwide.
+It specializes in the manufacturing resource planning and distribution sectors and is currently used by more than 300,000 professionals worldwide.

-- Business Digitalization: The software is focused on adopting emerging, value-adding technologies, and using AI to facilitate the integrations.
+- Business Digitalization: The ERP software system is focused on adopting emerging, value-adding technologies, and using AI to facilitate the integrations.

 - Security Management: four-dimensional security management takes care of access levels, controls, visual monitoring, and auditing.